Post by Barry Kresch

 Again, referencing the ACEEE, “making energy use flexible is a critical way to save money and reduce peak demand.
 Over the next decade, deploying load flexibility measures—like shifting EV charging or most water heating to off-peak times—could reduce peak demand by 60 to 200 gigawatts, an amount up to double the most aggressive projections of total U.S. data center capacity by 2030…”

 The EV charging incentive that was developed by PURA, and which the utilities have been publicly supportive of, had this bigger-picture thinking in mind.
 As we move into this election year legislative session, where affordability is top of mind, the CPBC, even in its shrunken form, is already a subject of discussion, including proposals to dispense with it entirely.
-Let’s be smart about this!
+You need a microscope to see the cost of the managed charging program.
+Per Eversource, it is $0.000128/kWh.

 Eversource is holding a webinar about the current status of the residential charging incentives on February 27th at noon.
-It isn’t listed on their calendar yet, but will be soon.
-The Eversource and UI programs are the same, except for potential differences in approved equipment due to different vendors.
+Registere here.
+The Eversource and UI programs are the same, except, as noted earlier, for potential differences in approved equipment due to different vendors.